Mission & Accreditation

 - Strategic Principle 1: To prepare students to be successful information and knowledge professionals.

-- Strategic Principle 2: To advance the School’s role as an exemplary, comprehensive, and professional school of library and information science.
+- Strategic Principle 2: To advance the School’s role as an exemplary, comprehensive, and professional school of information.

 - Strategic Principle 3: To foster scholarship and research.